1988 National League Championship Series: Game 4

-It was the Dodgers who did the coming back in Game 4, and they did so in stunning fashion against the Mets ace.
+It was the Dodgers who did the coming back in Game 4, and they did so in a way against the Mets ace.

 Dwight Gooden started for the Mets, and the Dodgers scored early, just as they had in Game 1.
 A two-run single from John Shelby with two outs would give the Dodgers the lead.
 But once again, the Mets rebounded from the early deficit, this time against Dodgers starter John Tudor.

 With no outs and Keith Hernandez on first base in the fourth inning, Darryl Strawberry launched a long home run to right off Tudor to tie the score.
 One batter later, Kevin McReynolds hit a home run, over the bleachers in left field to put the Mets ahead.
 The Mets expanded their lead on an RBI triple from Gary Carter in the sixth inning.

 With a 4–2 lead going into the ninth inning, and Gooden cruising, the Mets looked to be a lock to take a commanding three games to one lead in the series.
 Since the first inning, Gooden had allowed one hit, and only four baserunners.
 But uncharacteristically, Gooden walked John Shelby to lead off the ninth, after having a two-strike count.
 Catcher Mike Scioscia then drilled a two-run home run into the Mets bullpen in right field to tie the game.

 The game continued tied into the 12th inning, when Kirk Gibson, mired in a 1-for-16 slump in the series, hit a two-out home run off Roger McDowell to give the Dodgers the lead.

 With two runners on base and one out in the bottom half of the twelfth inning, the leftie Jesse Orosco came in to pitch to Hernandez and Strawberry, both left-handed hitters.
 Orosco worked to a 1–2 count on Hernandez, then threw three straight balls to walk the bases loaded.
 After Orosco threw another ball on his first pitch to Strawberry, Lasorda went out to the mound to deliver a message, which started with "What the fuck is wrong with you?"
 Orosco eventually got Strawberry to pop out to the infield.
 With the right-handed hitter McReynolds coming up, Lasorda summoned Orel Hershiser, even though he had pitched seven innings the previous day.
 With Jay Howell having been suspended and Tim Belcher, the starter for the next game, resting in his hotel room, Hershiser was the only pitcher left in the bullpen for the Dodgers.
 On his third pitch, he got McReynolds to fly out to shallow center, Shelby racing in for the game-ending catch.
 Hershiser got the save, and the Dodger win tied the series at two games apiece.
 The next game was scheduled to start in less than 11 hours.